UVVM/UVVM/uvvm_util/doc/rst/rand_pkg_overview.rst

 Advanced randomization
 ======================
-The features for advanced randomization can be found in *uvvm_util/src/rand_pkg.vhd*.
+All the functionality for advanced randomization can be found in *uvvm_util/src/rand_pkg.vhd*.

 To generate a random value using this package it is necessary to import the utility library, create a variable with the protected type *t_rand* and call the ``rand()`` function from the variable.